semproms-64/Java_Blackjack/README.md

 ### About

 This is a BlackJack game I did years ago.
-Nothing big, it was just a hobby.
+It was just a hobby.